Devang Patel

 Devang Patel (born 1970) is an Indian singer, actor, rapper, songwriter, dancer, film producer, film director and music performer.

 Career

 Muratiyo No. 1 (2005) and Vanechandno Varghodo (2007), both starring Devang Patel, were big budget Gujarati films but had moderate success commercially.
+He came back to acting with Grand Hali (2017).

-Devang Patel along with Singer Shuchita Vyas have dedicated a beautiful song to the walled city Ahmedabad, entitled as Amdavad Heritage Garbo.walled city has been declared as India's first World Heritage City,.
-The Video Song features Devang Patel driving a Mercedes while Shuchita can be seen performing Garba at heritage sites.
-They are singing praises of all the stunning places to visit in Ahmedabad, from mountains to bridges, from temples to markets.
-They are seen inviting people to come and visit the beautiful city and experience its beauty by visiting all the places of World Heritage City Ahmedabad.
+Devang Patel along with Singer Shuchita Vyas have dedicated a beautiful song to the walled city of Ahmedabad, entitled as Amdavad Heritage Garbo.

 Discography

 Patel is known for his parodied songs in early 2000.
 Prior that, Patel also sang some songs for Bollywood and Gujarati films.